Skip to main content

 Entities that apply the special regime of the group of entities will have the following tax obligations:

 • The dominant entity will represent the group of entities before the Tax Administration.
-In this concept, the dominant entity must comply with the specific material and formal tax obligations that derive from the special regime of the group of entities.
+In this regard, the dominant entity must comply with the specific material and formal tax obligations arising from the special regime of the group of entities.

 • Both the dominant entity and each of the dependent entities must comply with the obligations established in article 164 of the VAT Law , with the exception of the payment of the tax debt or the request for compensation or return, and must proceed, for this purpose, in accordance with the provisions of obligation 2 of the following section.

-• The dominant entity, without prejudice to the fulfillment of its own obligations, will be responsible for compliance with the following obligations:
+• The dominant entity, without prejudice to the fulfillment of its own obligations, will be responsible for the fulfillment of the following obligations:

-1. Communicate to the Tax Administration the following information:
+1. Communicate the following information to the Tax Authority:

 1. In compliance with the requirements, the adoption of the corresponding agreements and the option to apply the special regime.

-All this information must be submitted in the month of December prior to the beginning of the calendar year in which the special regime will be applied.
+All this information must be submitted in the month of December prior to the start of the calendar year in which the special regime is to be applied.

-2. The list of group entities that apply the special regime, identifying the entities that cause any alteration in its composition with respect to the previous year, if applicable.
-This information must be communicated during the month of December of each calendar year with respect to the following.
-However, in the event that entities have joined the group in the month of December, the information related to said entities may be presented until the following January 20.
+2. The list of entities in the group that apply the special regime, identifying the entities that cause any change in their composition compared to the previous year, if applicable.
+This information must be communicated during the month of December of each calendar year with respect to the following year.
+However, if entities have been incorporated into the group in the month of December, the information relating to said entities may be submitted until 20 January of the following year.

-3. Any modification that affects the group entities that apply the special regime.
+3. Any modification that affects the entities of the group that apply the special regime.
 This communication must be submitted within the self-assessment period corresponding to the settlement period in which it occurs.

-4. The renunciation of the special regime, which must be exercised during the month of December prior to the beginning of the calendar year in which it must take effect, both in relation to the resignation of the total number of entities that apply the special regime and in terms of individual resignations.
+4. The waiver of the special regime, which must be exercised during the month of December prior to the beginning of the calendar year in which it must take effect, both in relation to the waiver of all entities applying the special regime and in relation to individual waivers.

 5. The option for the advanced level (article 163exies.five of the VAT Law), which must be exercised during the month of December prior to the beginning of the calendar year in which it must take effect.
-This option will refer to the set of entities that apply the special regime and are part of the same group of entities, will have a minimum validity of one calendar year and is understood to be extended unless waived.
+This option will refer to the set of entities that apply the special regime and are part of the same group of entities, will be valid for a minimum of one calendar year and is understood to be extended unless waived.

-6. The renunciation of the advanced level of the special regime, which will be valid for a minimum of one year.
+6. Waiver of the advanced level of the special regime, which will be valid for a minimum of one year.

-2. Present the aggregated periodic self-assessments of the group of entities, proceeding, where appropriate, to enter the tax debt or to request compensation or refund as appropriate.
-These aggregate self-assessments will integrate the results of the individual self-assessments of the entities that apply the special regime of the group of entities.
+2. Submit the aggregated periodic self-assessments of the group of entities, proceeding, where appropriate, to pay the tax debt or request compensation or refund as appropriate.
+These aggregated self-assessments will integrate the results of the individual self-assessments of the entities that apply the special regime for the group of entities.

-The aggregated periodic self-assessments of the group of entities must be submitted once the individual periodic self-assessments of each of the entities that apply the special regime of the group of entities have been submitted.
-However, in the event that any of said self-assessments have not been submitted on time, the aggregate self-assessment may be submitted without prejudice to the actions that may arise due to non-submission.
+The aggregate periodic self-assessments of the group of entities must be submitted once the individual periodic self-assessments of each of the entities that apply the special regime of the group of entities have been submitted.
+However, if any of these self-assessments have not been submitted on time, the aggregate self-assessment may be submitted without prejudice to the actions that may be taken due to the lack of submission.

-The liquidation period of entities that apply the special regime of the group of entities will coincide with the calendar month, regardless of their volume of operations.
+The liquidation period for entities applying the special regime for the group of entities will coincide with the calendar month, regardless of their volume of operations.

 Entities that are excluded from the special regime will apply, where appropriate, the general tax regime from the settlement period in which this circumstance occurs, submitting their individual self-assessments, monthly or quarterly, depending on their volume of operations. in accordance with the provisions of article 71 of the VAT Regulations.
-In particular, when the exclusion from the special regime occurs with effect for a date other than the one corresponding to the beginning of a calendar quarter and the excluded entity must submit its self-assessments quarterly, said entity will submit a quarterly self-assessment for the remaining period of time until completing said quarter.
+In particular, when the exclusion from the special regime takes effect on a date other than that corresponding to the beginning of a calendar quarter and the excluded entity must submit its self-assessments on a quarterly basis, said entity shall submit a quarterly self-assessment for the period of time remaining until the completion of said quarter.

-When for a settlement period, the total amount of the balances to be returned in favor of the entities that apply the special regime of the group of entities exceeds the amount of the balances to be paid by the rest of the entities that apply the special regime of the group of entities For the same settlement period, a refund of the excess may be requested, provided that four years have not elapsed from the presentation of the individual self-assessments in which said excess originates.
+When for a settlement period, the total amount of the balances to be returned in favor of the entities that apply the special regime of the group of entities exceeds the amount of the balances to be entered by the rest of the entities that apply the special regime of the group of entities for the same settlement period, the refund of the excess may be requested, provided that four years have not elapsed from the presentation of the individual self-assessments in which said excess originates.

 This refund will be carried out in the terms provided in section three of article 115 of the VAT Law .
-In such case, the compensation of said balances to be returned in subsequent aggregate self-assessments will not proceed, regardless of the period of time elapsed until said return becomes effective.
+In such case, the offset of such balances to be returned in subsequent aggregate self-assessments will not proceed, regardless of the period of time elapsed until such return becomes effective.

-When a businessman or professional includes the balance to be offset resulting from one of his individual self-assessments in an aggregate self-assessment of the group of entities, the offset of that amount cannot be made in any individual self-assessment corresponding to a subsequent period, regardless of whether Whether or not the special regime of the group of entities is subsequently applicable.
+When a business or professional includes the offset balance resulting from one of his or her individual self-assessments in an aggregate self-assessment for the group of entities, the offset of that amount cannot be made in any individual self-assessment corresponding to a subsequent period, regardless of whether or not the special regime for the group of entities is subsequently applicable.

 3. Have an analytical information system based on reasonable criteria for the imputation of goods and services used directly or indirectly, in whole or in part, in carrying out the operations referred to in article 163 octies.one of the Law of VAT .
-This system must reflect the successive use of said goods and services until their final application outside the group.
-The information system must include a report justifying the imputation criteria used, which must be homogeneous for all the entities of the group and maintained during all the periods in which the special regime is applicable, unless they are modified for reasonable causes. that must be justified in one's own memory.
-This information system must be kept during the tax statute of limitations.
+This system must reflect the successive use of these goods and services until their final application outside the group.
+The information system must include a report justifying the imputation criteria used, which must be homogeneous for all entities in the group and maintained during all periods in which the special regime is applicable, unless they are modified for reasonable reasons, which must be justified in the report itself.
+This information system must be kept for the duration of the tax limitation period.

-• The entities that apply the special regime of the group of entities will be jointly and severally liable for the payment of the tax debt derived from this special regime.
+• Entities applying the special regime for the group of entities shall be jointly liable for the payment of the tax debt arising from this special regime.

-• Failure to maintain or maintain the information system will be considered a serious tax violation of the dominant entity.
-The sanction will consist of a proportional monetary fine of 2 percent of the group's volume of operations.
+• Failure to maintain or maintain the information system will be considered a serious tax violation by the parent entity.
+The penalty will consist of a proportional monetary fine of 2 percent of the group's operating volume.

-Inaccuracies or omissions in the information system will be considered a serious tax violation of the dominant entity.
-The sanction will consist of a proportional monetary fine of 10 percent of the amount of the goods and services acquired from third parties to whom the inaccurate or omitted information refers.
-The dominant entity will be the subject of default for non-compliance with the specific obligations of the special regime of the group of entities, including the obligations derived from the income of the tax debt, the request for compensation or the refund resulting from the aggregate declaration-settlement corresponding to the group of entities, being responsible for the veracity and accuracy of the amounts and qualifications recorded by the dependent entities that are included in the aggregate declaration-settlement.
-Entities that apply the special regime of the group of entities will be liable for infractions arising from failure to comply with their own obligations.
+Inaccuracies or omissions in the information system will be considered a serious tax violation by the dominant entity.
+The penalty will consist of a proportional monetary fine of 10 percent of the value of the goods and services acquired from third parties to which the inaccurate or omitted information refers.
+The dominant entity will be the offending party for failure to comply with the specific obligations of the special regime of the group of entities, including the obligations arising from the payment of the tax debt, the request for compensation or the refund resulting from the aggregated return-settlement corresponding to the group of entities, being responsible for the truthfulness and accuracy of the amounts and qualifications recorded by the dependent entities that are included in the aggregated return-settlement.
+Entities that apply the special regime for the group of entities will be liable for infringements arising from failure to comply with their own obligations.

-• The actions aimed at verifying adequate compliance with the obligations of the entities that apply the special regime of the group of entities will be understood with the dominant entity, as its representative.
-Likewise, the actions may be understood with the dependent entities, which must respond to the Tax Administration.
-Verification or investigation actions carried out on any entity in the group of entities will interrupt the statute of limitations for the tax relating to the total number of entities in the group from the moment the dominant entity has formal knowledge of them.
-The minutes and settlements resulting from the verification of this special regime will be extended to the dominant entity.
+• Actions aimed at verifying the proper fulfillment of the obligations of entities that apply the special regime of the group of entities will be understood with the dominant entity, as its representative.
+Likewise, actions may be taken with dependent entities, which must comply with the tax authorities.
+Any verification or investigation carried out on any entity in the group of entities will interrupt the limitation period for the tax relating to all the entities in the group from the moment the dominant entity has formal knowledge of them.
+The minutes and settlements arising from the verification of this special regime will be issued to the dominant entity.

 Example: